 - U.S. Federal Government Challenge: The Federal gov. agencies offer prizes to researchers for finding innovative solutions to various types of problems.

 - Private & Corporate Sources Of Support The Office Corporate and Foundation Relations works in conjunction with Grants Management to identify foundation and corporate support.
-For assistance in identifying funding sources in the engineering, physical sciences, social sciences, humanities, medical and life sciences, please contact the Corporate and Foundation Relations or Grants Management office.
+For assistance in identifying funding sources in the engineering, physical sciences, social sciences, humanities, medical and life sciences, please contact the Corporate and Foundation Relations or Office of Research Administration.

-- The Foundation Center – This is resource is available through the Temple University Library.
+- Foundation Directory Online– This is resource is available through the Temple University Library.

 - Contract Opportunities (formerly Federal Business Opportunities)